larsperk/logbook-parser/README.md

 You'll need to edit the input filename to reflect the name of the ForeFlight export.

-Use carefully and at your own risk - before importing back into ForeFlight carefully chack the logbook-output.csv for accuracy.
-You can alos just use Excel / Google Sheets to sum the distance column if all you're interested in is how many miles you've flown.
+Use carefully and at your own risk - before importing back into ForeFlight carefully check the logbook-output.csv for accuracy.
+You can also just use Excel / Google Sheets to sum the distance column if all you're interested in is how many miles you've flown.

 Of course, all distances are great circle orgin -> destination so Dick Rutan / Jenna Yeager's round-the-world non-stop counts as zero miles.
 Your own zigs and zags won't get counted.